ahuraira/integrated-hr-recruitment-tracker/readme.md

 ## How to Contribute

-This project adheres to a "Documentation as Code" philosophy, and we welcome contributions that improve the solution.
-All changes, whether to the flows or the documentation, must be managed through a GitHub Pull Request to ensure quality and consistency.

-For detailed instructions on the development workflow, branching strategy, and the mandatory documentation checklist, please see our **[Contribution Guidelines](./CONTRIBUTING.md)**.
+This project adheres to a "Documentation as Code" philosophy.
+All changes, whether to the flows or the documentation, must be managed through a GitHub Pull Request.
+For detailed instructions, please see our **[Contribution Guidelines](./CONTRIBUTING.md)**.

 ---
 _This documentation is actively maintained.
 For the history of changes, please see the [CHANGELOG.md](./CHANGELOG.md)._